-While each of those examples sound like small items, cumulatively they make fans, alums, and donors feel as if they are a part of the team.
+While each of those examples sounds like small items, cumulatively, they make fans, alums, and donors feel like they are a part of the team.
 Small investments in access lead to a family atmosphere in the stands.

 Build Trust Across Job Functions

 Coaches are hired to recruit and mold student-athletes into leaders and successful team members.
 The coaching staff is also responsible for play calling, strategy, and substitution patterns as well.
 Development officers should not question a coach about a player being subbed out in a critical situation.
-Compliance staffers should not question a coach about a second half time-out.
-Coaches are the tactical game experts.
+Compliance staffers should not question a coach about a second-half time-out.
+Coaches are tactical game experts.

 Conversely, coaches should understand that there are reasons behind decisions by administrators.
 There is a reason why a specific donor should not be asked for a gift but should be given a tour by the head coach.
 There is a reason why the marketing staff is focused on ticket sales for a specific game over another.

-Trust is built over time, but coaches and administrators alike should have confidence in each other to complete their specialized job function.
+Trust is built over time, but coaches and administrators alike should have confidence in each other to complete their specialized job functions.

 Know Your Level

 For example, at many Power 5 institutions, charter flights for basketball recruiting and away game travel are standard.
-At Mercer they are not.
-For some Division I golf programs, a custom Sprinter van is not in the budget.
-At Mercer it is an investment we have made.
+At Mercer, they are not.
+For some Division 1 golf programs, a custom Sprinter van is not in the budget.
+At Mercer, it is an investment we have made.